Kevin-Lago/java-guide/4-advanced_java/0-annotations/README.md

 - Marker Annotations are used to simply provide high level information to either the user or compiler.

-- Java comes with many built-in Annotations here're some example built-in Marker Annotations
+- Java comes with many built-in Annotations!

+- Here're some examples of built-in Marker Annotations:

 - [@Override](https://docs.oracle.com/javase/7/docs/api/java/lang/Override.html)

-    - Informs the user that the annotated method is being overridden from its parent class.
+    - Indicates that the annotated method is being overridden from its parent class.

     - Throws a warning if the annotated method is not overridding a method.